2025 Atlanta City Council election

-The 2025 Atlanta City Council election was held on November 4, 2025, to elect all fifteen members of the Atlanta City Council, the lawmaking body of Atlanta, Georgia.
-The council president was be elected.
+The 2025 Atlanta City Council election was held on November 4, 2025, to elect all sixteen members of the Atlanta City Council, the lawmaking body of Atlanta, Georgia.
+The election was held concurrently with those for mayor and school board, as well as the special election for the Georgia Public Service Commission.

 Council president

-Rohit Malhotra and Marci Collier Overstreet are running to be the next city council president.
+Rohit Malhotra and Marci Collier Overstreet ran to be city council president.
+Overstreet won the election.